 Fortunately for this purpose it happens that most of the more recent investigations have been made at much the same barometric pressure, those of Douglas, Haldane, Henderson, and Schneider (1912), of Schneider and Sisco (1914), and of Schneider, Cheley, and Sisco (1916), on Pike's Peak at an average barometric pressure of 457 mm.
-Hg, and those of Hasselbalch and Lindhard (1915), in a pneumatic chamber at a pressure of 448 to 462 mm.
+Hg, of Barcroft and others in the Peruvian Andes, chiefly at Cerro de Pasco, at a barometric pressure of 458 mm.
+(1921-22), and those of Hasselbalch and Lindhard (1915), in a pneumatic chamber at a pressure of 448 to 462 mm.
 Hg.
-The results obtained on Pike's Peak, and in the pneumatic chamber, agree so closely that the greater intensity of the sunlight, the fall of temperature, and other changes incidental to life on a mountain, clearly do not take any active part in the process of acclimatisation.
+The results obtained on Pike's Peak in the Peruvian Andes, and in the pneumatic chamber, agree so closely that the greater intensity of the sunlight, the fall of temperature, and other changes incidental to life on a mountain, clearly do not take any active part in the process of acclimatisation.